levelupcc/level-up/_pages/curriculum/protecting-data/creating-and-managing-strong-passwords/creating-and-managing-strong-passwords.md

 In addition, trainers will differ on what they consider the best parameters for a strong password, which may deviate from the advice in this section - remember to keep participant context in mind while covering this topic.

+### Additional Materials
+You may also find the section on [Password Managers](https://www.securityeducationcompanion.org/topics/password-managers) and the [Password Manager gif](https://www.securityeducationcompanion.org/materials/password-manager-standalone-mr-pwmngr-gifs) from the Security Education Companion to be helpful.